World Cancer Research Fund

-WCRF UK funds scientific research into how diet, physical activity and weight affect cancer risk and also funds health information programmes to raise awareness so people can reduce their cancer risk by eating a healthy diet, being physically active and maintaining a healthy weight.
-Its stated vision is to live in a world where no one develops a preventable cancer.
+The World Cancer Research Fund funds scientific research into how diet, physical activity and weight affect cancer risk and also funds health information programmes to raise awareness so people can reduce their cancer risk by eating a healthy diet, being physically active and maintaining a healthy weight.

 History

+WCRF UK is a cancer prevention charity that was founded in 1990.
+WCRF UK is an active member of the World Cancer Research Fund International network.
+The network comprises WCRF UK, American Institute for Cancer Research, Wereld Kanker Onderzoek Fonds in the Netherlands and World Cancer Research Fund Hong Kong.

-WCRF UK was established in 1990.
-According to its website, it was the first cancer charity in the UK to create awareness of the relationship between diet and cancer risk, to focus funding on research into diet and cancer prevention and to consolidate and interpret global research to create practical messages on reducing risk of cancer.
+WCRF UK creates awareness of the relationship between diet, physical activity, weight and cancer risk.
+It focuses on funding research into diet and cancer prevention and to consolidate and interpret global research to create practical messages on reducing risk of cancer.
+The World Cancer Research Fund International (global network) has published several expert reports with research from WCRF UK.